Achievable logoAchievable logo

 A wrap fee program generally involves an investment account where you are charged a single, bundled, or “wrap” fee for investment advice, brokerage services, administrative expenses, and other fees and expenses.

-Instead of paying separate fees for a random assortment of services, clients with wrap accounts are charged one single fee.
-Technically, these programs are considered advisory products that may only be offered by investment advisers.
+Instead of paying separate fees for different services, clients with wrap accounts pay one bundled fee.
+These programs are considered advisory products and may only be offered by investment advisers.

 The specifics of an adviser’s wrap fee program are disclosed in Form ADV Part 2A Appendix 1, also known as the wrap fee program brochure.
 Information provided in this disclosure includes: